toppa/Extensible-HTML-Editor-Buttons/readme.txt

 1. Install Extensible HTML Editor Buttons in your plugin folder and activate.
 1. Go to the Extensible HTML Editor Buttons settings menu to configure it, then edit a post or page using the HTML editor to see it in action
-1. If you want to make a custom buttons with its own custom dialog form, look for the "custom-dialogs-example.html" file in the Extensible HTML Editor Buttons "display" directory, and follow the instructions in the comments.
+1. If you want to make a custom button with its own custom dialog form, look for the "custom-dialogs-example.html" file in the Extensible HTML Editor Buttons "display" directory, and follow the instructions in the comments.

 == Frequently Asked Questions ==